 Immigration reform is a problem that deserves a solution and one that keeps us safe and reflects our values at our border towns, brothels, and beyond—not to mention those bathroom stores.
 Here’s where I agree with my friend and blogvesary: a liberal plan for border security is empty if Dems aren’t serious about comprehensive immigration reform.
-Some of their hesitancy is, no doubt, tied to a lack of political will for fear alienating voters.
+Some of their hesitancy is, no doubt, tied to a lack of political will for fear of alienating voters.
 And this is where our agreement begins and ends.
 Everything else the right side of the aisle is the usual blend of bloviational hyperbole and methane (BHM).
 Amplifartcation?
-Lest we forget how republican reform, not immigration reform, is the number one issue on the docket.
+Lest we forget how Republican reform, not immigration reform, is the number one issue on the docket.
 But here’s a breakdown of the problem and the solution:

 The problem at the moment is a diminishing one, well, if you believe in math, science and data.

 * chart stolen from a recent BBC article.